 Valley of the Gods is a great stop on the way to Monument Valley.
 Nearby Goosenecks State Park, Mokey Dugway, and Muley Point make a spectacular scenic drive.

-Hours: Valley of the Gods is managed by the BLM and is open year round.
+Hours: Valley of the Gods is managed by the BLM and is open year round, 24 hours a day.

 Valley of the Gods has graded gravel and clay roads.
 Visitors are required to stay on the roads as no off road travel is permitted.
 In good weather, Valley of the Gods can be accessed by passenger cars.
 In inclement weather, check with the BLM office to inquire about road conditions.